 In Cusco there is a wide variety of soups, many are made from wheat, quinoa and / or pumpkin.

 One of the favorite ones for tourists when they visit the city of Cusco is the Quinua Soup: very light and delicious, recommended to be consumed in cold seasons.
-In addition, quinoa is a food that has grown worldwide due to its great contribution to nutrition.
+Also, quinoa is a food that has been harvested all over the world for its great nutritional contribution.

 If you are new to the Inca City and you are in the process of acclimatization to avoid the consequences of the Soroche, the Quinoa Soup is a great option because it does not suppose a burden for the digestion